Mercedes-Benz SLK-Class (R171): SLK 55 AMG Black Series (2006-2008)

-It is a version with engine upgraded to 400 PS at 5750 rpm and 520 Nm of torque at 4000 rpm, restyled AMG front apron with large air intakes, additional transmission oil cooler and the high-performance steering gear oil cooler, aluminium front strut brace, new carbon fiber side air outlets, wider carbon fibre reinforced plastic (CFRP) front fenders, CFRP non-retractable hardtop, 19-inch light alloy wheels with 235/35ZR19 front and 265/30ZR19 rear tires (optional sport tires are available without extra charge), black pearl velour AMG sport bucket seats without side airbags, CF trunk spoiler, carbon fibre door panel lining and trim parts.
-The vehicle has curb weight of 1495 kg, 45 kg lighter than the basic vehicle.
-Engine performance increase comes largely from the long tube headers and a revised ECU.
+The SLK 55 AMG Black Series is a version of the SLK 55 with power increased to 400 PS at 5750 rpm and 520 Nm of torque at 4000 rpm.
+It also features a restyled AMG front apron with large air intakes; additional transmission oil cooler and the high-performance steering gear oil cooler; aluminum front strut brace; new carbon fiber side air outlets; wider carbon fibre reinforced plastic (CFRP) front fenders; CFRP non-retractable hardtop; 19-inch light alloy wheels with 235/35ZR19 front and 265/30ZR19 rear Pirelli P Zero Nero tires (optional sport tires are available without extra charge); coilover suspension by KW; black pearl velour AMG sport bucket seats without side airbags; CF trunk spoiler; and carbon fibre door panel lining and trim parts.
+The vehicle has a curb weight of 1495 kg, 45 kg lighter than the standard SLK 55 AMG.
+The increases in engine performance come largely from the long tube headers and a revised ECU.

-The vehicle went on sale in Germany beginning in July 2006 with MSRP of €107,300 (incl.
+The vehicle went on sale in Germany beginning in July 2006 with an MSRP of €107,300 (incl.
 16% VAT).

 Special Editions

-"Edition 10" (2007): a version commemorating the 10th anniversary of SLK-Class vehicles.
-The concept vehicle originally appeared in 2006 Paris Motor show and was based on SLK 280 with 7G-TRONIC transmission, matte-grey metallic body; dark-grey painted, high-sheen light-alloy wheels in a ten-spoke design with 225/45R17 front and 245/40R17 rear tires; black leather seats and interior with silver-coloured under layer; AIRSCARF neck-level heating system, THERMOTRONIC automatic climate-control system, PARKTRONIC parking aid, COMAND system with Europe-wide navigation.
+The "Edition 10" (2007) is a version commemorating the 10th anniversary of SLK-Class vehicles.
+The concept vehicle originally appeared in the 2006 Paris Motor Show and was based on the SLK 280 with the 7G-TRONIC transmission; matte-grey metallic body; dark-grey painted, high-sheen light-alloy wheels in a ten-spoke design with 225/45R17 front and 245/40R17 rear tires; black leather seats and interior with silver-coloured under layer; AIRSCARF neck-level heating system; THERMOTRONIC automatic climate-control system; PARKTRONIC parking aid; and COMAND system with Europe-wide navigation.

-The production versions were available in SLK 200 KOMPRESSOR, SLK 280, SLK 350 models, which include 'allanite grey Magno' body, wheel and tires, and interior from the show car.
+The production versions were available in SLK 200 KOMPRESSOR, SLK 280, and SLK 350 models, which include 'allanite grey Magno' paint, wheels and tires, and the interior from the show car.
 AIRSCARF, THERMOTRONIC, and COMAND were offered separately.

-2LOOK Edition (2009): a limited appearance package available for SLK 200 KOMPRESSOR, SLK 300 and SLK 350 models, which included calcite white, black, obsidian black metallic, or designo mystic white (300 units total for obsidian black metallic and designo mystic white) body 18-inch 5-twin-spoke titanium silver or chrome shadow alloy wheels with 225/40R18 front and 245/35R18 rear tires, discreet emblems on the wings and a windblocker of transparent acrylic glass, nappa leather seats with the seat centre panels in white and the contoured bolsters in black, contrasting black-and-white doors and centre armrest in leather.
+The 2LOOK Edition (2009) is a limited appearance package available for the SLK 200 KOMPRESSOR, SLK 300 and SLK 350 models unveiled in the 2009 Geneva Motor Show.
+It includes calcite white, black, obsidian black metallic, or designo mystic white paint (300 units total for obsidian black metallic and designo mystic white); 18-inch 5-twin-spoke titanium silver or chrome shadow alloy wheels with 225/40R18 front and 245/35R18 rear tires; discreet emblems on the wings and a windblocker of transparent acrylic glass; nappa leather seats with the seat centre panels in white and the contoured bolsters in black; contrasting black-and-white doors; and the centre armrest in leather.

-The vehicle was unveiled in the 2009 Geneva Motor Show.